Helsinki-Malmi Airport: Opposition

 The closure of the airport attracted vocal opposition from the citizenry.

 The citizens' law initiative "Lex Malmi", supported by more than 56,000 Finns in just two months' time and calling for keeping Malmi Airport in aviation use by means of legislation, was presented to the Finnish Parliament on 8 February 2017.
 The aim of the initiative was to secure the future accessibility of Helsinki and Finland by air and to save the internationally acclaimed cultural heritage site.
 In the end, the Speakers of Parliament prevented it from being voted on.

 Alternative airport

 In June 2005, the Ministry of Transport and Communications ordered the Civil Aviation Administration to formulate a new assessment of the alternatives and costs for a new general aviation airport near Helsinki.
 In February 2008, the Ministry of Transport and Communications commissioned an environmental impact assessment (EIA) of the alternative sites.
 In preparing the EIA, it turned out to be problematic that neither the Ministry nor any other party had a concrete project to build a new airport.
 The Ministry made in early 2010 a proposal to relevant planning authorities to organise co-operation in carrying out the EIA.
 Based on the response, the Ministry concluded that the preparation of the EIA would not be continued without participation of the authorities responsible for land-use planning.
 The question of a future general aviation airport would be studied in future regional land use plans.

+Currently, general aviation from Malmi airport has relocated mostly to Nummela Airfield (aka Helsinki West Airfield), Hyvinkää Airfield (located to the north from Helsinki) and Pyhtää Redstone Aerodrome (aka Helsinki East Aerodrome).